 After David killed Uriah and took Bathsheba by force, God’s righteous disposition came upon him.
-The verse records God’s attitude toward David, “Now therefore the sword shall never depart from your house; because you have despised me, and have taken the wife of Uriah the Hittite to be your wife” (2 Samuel 12:10).
+Therecords God’s attitude toward David, “Now therefore the sword shall never depart from your house; because you have despised me, and have taken the wife of Uriah the Hittite to be your wife” (2 Samuel 12:10).
 In the face of God’s punishment for him, David was willing to accept it and submit to God, and furthermore he urgently prayed and repented before God, asking God to give him mercy.
-He prayed to Jehovah God, “Return, O LORD, deliver my soul: oh save me for your mercies’ sake. … all the night make I my bed to swim; I water my couch with my tears” (Psalms 6:4-6).
+He prayed to Jehovah God, “Return, O Jehovah, deliver my soul: oh save me for your mercies’ sake. … all the night make I my bed to swim; I water my couch with my tears” (Psalms 6:4-6).
 David felt deep remorse for the error he had committed.
-Every day he confessed his sin and repented before God, and prayed with fasting.
+Every day he confessed his sin and repented before God, and prayed and fasted.
 The words “all the night make I my bed to swim; I water my couch with my tears” reflected his degree of remorse.
 From this we can see his true repentance.

-The Scripture also records, “Now king David was old and stricken in years; and they covered him with clothes, but he got no heat.
+The Bible also records, “Now king David was old and stricken in years; and they covered him with clothes, but he got no heat.
 Why his servants said to him, Let there be sought for my lord the king a young virgin: and let her stand before the king, and let her cherish him, and let her lie in your bosom, that my lord the king may get heat.
 So they sought for a fair damsel throughout all the coasts of Israel, and found Abishag a Shunammite, and brought her to the king.
 And the damsel was very fair, and cherished the king, and ministered to him: but the king knew her not” (1 Kings 1:1-4).

 Compared with David, I feel ashamed.
 David only committed this error once, and he could thoroughly repent and didn’t commit it again all his life.
-Yet as for ourselves, weto the Lord and repent with our lips when we commit sins.
+Yet as for ourselves, we pray to the Lord and repent with our lips when we commit sins.
 But when we encounter the similar environments again, we still cannot help but sin and disobey God, living in the cycle of committing and confessing sins.
-It shows that our repentance only stops at words, and we do not have a heart of fearing God and use our actual living out to prove our repentance as David did.
+It shows that our repentance only stops at words, and we do not have a heart of fearing God and do not use our actual living out to prove our repentance as David did.
 So, David’s true repentance is indeed what we should emulate.

 David Built the Temple

 Obviously, what David had done was in order to show consideration for God’s intentions, and to satisfy God and worship God.
 Such a person, who was considerate of God’s intentions and had a place for God in his heart, could bring all people before God, so how could God be displeased?
 Just as in a family, when a sensible child sees that his parents suffer too much, he ponders in his heart: When can I grow up?
 When can I do something and share their worries?
 Seeing that the child is thoughtful, the parents will feel joy.
-Every time God does a stage of work, God needs the person who can bear God’s commission and spend for God to cooperate with Him.
+Every time God does a stage of work, God needs people who can bear God’s commission and spend for God to cooperate with Him.
 David was such a person.

-I have understood why God said that David was in accordance with His will: In one regard, he had true regret and repentance after he committed sins; in another regard, he showed the most consideration for God’s will, wholeheartedly built the temple for God, and led all people to worship God.
+I have understood why God said that David was in accordance with His will: In one regard, he had true regret and repentance after he committed sins; in another regard, he showed the most consideration for God’s will, wholeheartedly building the temple for God, and leading all people to worship God.
 Therefore, he was one whom God liked and who was most compatible with God’s intentions.
-I will follow David’s example, have a heart of fearing God, and not do things that willfully commit sins to resist and dishonor God, paying attention to repenting and changing and glorifying God with my practical living out.
+I will follow David’s example, have a heart of fearing God, and not do things to willfully commit sins to resist and dishonor God, paying attention to repenting and changing and glorifying God with my practical living out.
 Moreover, I am willing to give every care to God’s will, spread God’s, and bring more people before God.